 Our Production Process

-Botanicals for Åhus Akvavit are carefully selected for flavor and quality.
+Botanicals for Åhus Akvavit are thoughtfully selected for flavor and quality.
 Some spices and herbs are farmed and foraged locally while other ingredients, like citrus, are pulled from locales around the world with climates suited to grow the best possible fruit.
 Once gathered, Åhus botanicals are dried and stored in our Spice Room, where they await maceration.

 Herbs, citrus peels and spices are individually soaked in a solution of pristine aquifer water and fine spirit distilled from locally grown winter wheat to extract flavor from the botanicals.
-Time, alcohol concentration and temperature are carefully tailored for the maceration of each unique ingredient
+Time, alcohol concentration and temperature are tailored for the maceration of each unique ingredient

 Once ready, the macerated components are distilled in copper to purify and improve the flavor profile.
 The distillation process is unique to each botanical, as we meticulously pull just the right slice of each spirit’s body from between the head and the tail.

-The finished Åhus Akvavit blend is then carefully filled into bottles and are ready to see the world.
+The finished Åhus Akvavit blend is then carefully filled into bottles and ready to see the world.

 One of the world’s oldest cultivated spices, caraway has been traced back to 3000 BC and was used in food and medicine in ancient cultures.
 Julius Caesar’s army ate bread made with caraway root and Greek physicians prescribed its oil to ladies to restore their glowing skin.